-This weekend program is designed to assist new Volunteer Fire Departments in establishing standard fire fighting procedures and safe, effective practices.
+This program is designed to assist new Volunteer Fire Departments in establishing standard fire fighting procedures and safe and effective practices.

 The courses are held at the new department's home base Friday evening through Sunday, and focus on practicing basic fire fighting skills.
-Basic instruction is given on fire behaviour, use and care of portable extinguishers, controlling fire through proper ventilation, Fire Service rescue and protective breathing practices, and proper utilization of water supplies.
+Basic instruction is given on fire behaviour, pumps and pumping, controlling fire through proper ventilation, Fire Service rescue and protective breathing practices, and proper utilization of water supplies.

-Eligibility Restrictions:

-Offered only to newly formed volunteer Fire Departments recognized by the Fire Commissioner Office
+Eligibility Restrictions: Designed for individual fire departments and offered only to newly formed volunteer Fire Departments recognized by the Fire Commissioner Office.